dwyl/dwylbot/README.md

 From the welcome page you can now manage the installations of and select the repositories where you want `dwylbot` active on.

-If you have manage to install successfully your new Github App on one of your repositories, you can quickly test your dwylbot server by creating for example a new issue without a description.
+If you have managed to install successfully your new Github App on one of your repositories, you can quickly test your dwylbot server by creating for example a new issue without a description.
 A new `dwylbot` comment on the issue should warn you to add a description!